 Two of the most respected research institutions in the West, the Space Dynamics Laboratory and the Utah Water Research Laboratory, are founded at USU.

 Led by future Hall of Famer Merlin Olsen, the Utah State Aggie football team finishes No. 10 in the nation, its highest year-end ranking.

 The Spectrum, a new assembly center, now known as Dee Glenn Smith Spectrum, opens.

 The university initiates its Undergraduate Research Program, making it the second oldest program in the nation, behind MIT.

-Utah State Aggie Athletics crowns its first national champions as the women's volleyball team defeats UCLA in the national final and finishes 40-4 on the year.
+Utah State Athletics crowns its first national champion as the women's volleyball team defeats UCLA in the national final and finishes 40-4 on the year.

-USU Research and Technology Park is founded north of campus.
-It will later be renamed Innovation Campus and will support the research of private companies engaged in projects with student researchers and faculty.
+Innovation Campus is founded.
+It supports the research of private companies engaged in projects with student researchers and faculty.

-The new Merrill-Cazier Library is dedicated on April 14 and immediately begins to receive national recognition, including #1 in the "Smart Classroom Category" from Campus Technology.
+The Merrill-Cazier Library is dedicated April 14 and immediately begins to receive national recognition, including a No. 1 ranking in the "Smart Classroom" Category.